Identifying Ineffective Chemotherapeutic Agents

 By identifying ineffective substances, the test is able to spare patients unnecessary chemotherapies and the resulting side effects.
 Valuable time for different therapies is gained and the probability that resistance to other substances (so called crossresistance) arises is reduced.

-The CTR-Test® has been carried out more than 150,000 times.
+The CTR-Test® has been carried out about 150,000 times.
 Therefore it is the leading technique to identify resistance to chemotherapy before administration to the patient and to spare the patient ineffective substances.
 Thus, the CTR-Test® definitely is no experimental method, but an established standard procedure.
 The CTR-Test® is the most established method for testing resistance to chemotherapy worldwide and is exclusively offered by TherapySelect.

 Process of the CTR-Test®